alexleboucher/docker-express-postgres-boilerplate/README.md

 ## Authentication

 `Passport.js` is used to handle authentication.
-This is a flexible and modular authentication middleware that allow to easily add new authentication strategies like login with Facebook, Google, Github, etc.
+This is a flexible and modular authentication middleware that allows you to easily add new authentication strategies like login with Facebook, Google, Github, etc.

 The `Passport` configuration and functions are located in `src/config/passport.ts`.